josdejong/typed-function/README.md

     `typed-function` would never reach the new type.
 When `beforeObjectTest` is `false`, the new type will be added at the end of all tests.

+-   `typed.addTypes(types: TypeDef[] [, before = 'any']): void`

+    Adds an list of new types.
+Each entry of the `types` array is an object like the `type` argument to `typed.addType`.
+The optional `before` argument is similar to `typed.addType` as well, except it should be the name of an arbitrary type that has already been added (rather than just a boolean flag)

+-   `typed.clear(): void`

+    Removes all types and conversions from the typed instance.
+Note that any typed-functions created before a call to `clear` will still operate, but they may prouce unintelligible messages in case of type mismatch errors.

 -   `typed.addConversion(conversion: {from: string, to: string, convert: function}) : void`

     Add a new conversion.
 Conversions are added to the Array `typed.conversions`.